The Angels Difference

 + If I solely want to adopt should I foster through Angels?

 Most likely not.
 If your sole purpose is to adopt we are not the agency for you.
-Fostering a child brings incredible joy and emotional heartache and is not for the faint of heart.
-It is certainly possible to adopt through fostering a child but there is not guarantee as to when and where this might happen.
+Fostering a child brings incredible joy but is not for the faint of heart.
+It is certainly possible to adopt through fostering a child but there is no guarantee that adoption will be the outcome.

 + May I read stories from other Angels parents about their fostering experience?